 How You Can Benefit from Learning about Nutrition

 A good starting point for achieving better health is to learn about proper nutrition.
 Being educated about nourishment is a foundation for maintaining excellent health.
 It helps you make good food, drink and supplement decisions.
-And eating a balanced diet that’s nutritious offers numerous health benefits.
+And eating a balanced diet built on real, nutrient-dense foods offers numerous health benefits.

 You don’t have to engage a professional nutritionist and measure everything you eat to get the major health benefits from a good diet.
 For example, you can get these seven benefits just from knowing key principles and facts.